Nancypatel1103/ComplianceClient/AP-UTILITY-TOOL-CHECKING/AP-Utility-tool-checking.md

 ```
 If `device_id` and `authToken` are already set in the UCI configuration, CE would not make a `register` API call.

-## CE also stored register requests and responses in files.
+## Device also stored register requests and responses in files.

 Endpoint Request Body: `/tmp/last_register_request.json`
 Endpoint Response Body: `/tmp/last_register_response.json`